snototter/viren2d/docs/source/tutorial/conversion.rst

 .. code-block:: cpp
    :linenos:

-   // Suppose we already have an OpenCV image cv::Mat img_cv = ...
+   // Suppose we already have an OpenCV image of type `CV_32F` cv::Mat img_cv = ...

    // Either create a shared ImageBuffer: